 While most practice sites are in the greater Boston area, many students do their field practice outside of Boston.
-You can check out Prior Practice Sites and Projects to explore the variety of our students’ practice sites and projects, organized by field of study.
-For students who do their practicum away from Boston during the academic year, they typically do some preparation work during November and December, travel to the host organization during the January term, and then finalize their deliverables by March after they return.
+You can check out prior practice sites and projects to explore the variety of our students’ practice sites and projects, organized by field of study.
+For students who do their practicum away from Boston during the academic year, they typically do some preparation work during November and December, travel to the host organization during the January term, and then finalize their deliverables by April after they return.

 Is there funding for the practicum experience?

 Most practicum projects are not funded, although there is a variety in arrangements for compensation when that is available from the host organization.
-A practicum-related travel subsidy will be available for projects that take place outside of Boston next year, but those funds will be limited, so it is important to consider the practical and financial implications of a practicum site.
+A practicum-related travel subsidy will be available for projects that take place outside of Boston, but those funds are limited, so it is important to consider the practical and financial implications of a practicum site.